Dr. Tibor Schuster

 Keywords: Cluster Randomized Controlled Trials, Electronic Medical / Health Record Data, Causal Inference, (Pharmaco-) Epidemiology, Biostatistics, Data Science

-Selected Recent Publications: Dr. Schuster has contributed with numerous developments and applications of quantitative methods covering a broad range of diagnostic, clinical therapeutic and epidemiological studies in different disciplines such as cardiology, oncology, internal medicine, anaesthesiology, toxicology, psychology, psychiatrics, surgery, medical engineering and primary care.
+Publication record: Dr. Schuster has contributed with numerous developments and applications of quantitative methods covering a broad range of diagnostic, clinical therapeutic and epidemiological studies in different disciplines such as cardiology, oncology, internal medicine, anaesthesiology, toxicology, psychology, psychiatrics, surgery, medical engineering and primary care.
 Over the last ten years, he has (co-) authored over 250 publications in peer-reviewed international scientific journals.
-A selection of recent contributions is listed below
+A selection of recent contributions is listed below:

 Pang M, Schuster T, Filion KB, Schnitzer ME, Eberg M, Platt RW.